koullouros/python-image-to-ascii/README.md

 A python script to convert images to ascii art.

 # Usage:
+The script can be run from the command line as follows:
 ```
 image_to_ascii.py [-h] [--contrast CONTRAST] [-s SCALE] [-c COLUMNS] [-o OUTPUT] input_image